Pseudoholomorphic Curves Relative to a Normal Crossings Symplectic Divisor: Compactification: Introduction

 \subsection{Outline and acknowledgements}

-In Section~\ref{Rel_ss}, we review the construction of the relative compactification.
-The $\dbar$-operator $\dbar_{\cN_XD}$ on $\cN_XD$ described in Lemma~\ref{ConnectionToDbar_lmm} plays a key role in defining the basic building blocks of relative and log maps.
+In Section~\ref{dbar_ss}, we review the definition and properties of $\dbar$-operators.
+The $\dbar$-operator $\dbar_{\cN_XD}$ on the normal bundle $\cN_XD$ described in Lemma~\ref{ConnectionToDbar_lmm} plays a key role in defining the basic building blocks of relative and log maps.
 In Section~\ref{DDG_ss}, we set up our notation for the decorated dual graph of nodal maps.
 The $\Z$-linear map (\ref{ZMap_e}) is defined in terms of such decorated dual graphs.
-In Section~\ref{LogMapRelSmooth_ss}, we define the moduli spaces of log pseudoholomorphic maps and provide several examples to highlight their features.
-This is done in two steps: first, in Definition~\ref{PreLogMap_dfn}, we define a straightforward notion of pre-log map, then in Definition~\ref{LogMap_dfn}, we impose two non-trivial conditions on a such a pre-log map to define a log map.
-In the case of smooth divisors, we compare the relative and the log compactifications of the same combinatorial type in Section~\ref{RelToRel_ss}.
-In Section~\ref{Gluing_ss}, we explicitly describe the space of gluing parameters of any fixed type $\Gamma$ and identify it with an explicit affine toric variety.
+In Section~\ref{LogMapRelSmooth_ss}, we define the moduli spaces of log $J$-holomorphic curves and provide several examples to highlight their features.
+This is done in two steps: first, in Definition~\ref{PreLogMap_dfn}, we define a straightforward notion of pre-log map.
+Then in Definition~\ref{LogMap_dfn}, we impose two non-trivial conditions on a such a pre-log map to define a log map.
 Proof of Theorem~\ref{Compactness_th} relies on Gromov's compactness result for the underlying stable maps.
-In Section~\ref{CptGromov_ss}, we review the Gromov compactness theorem and set up our notation.
+In Section~\ref{CptGromov_ss}, we review the Gromov compactness theorem and set up the notation for the proof of Theorem~\ref{Compactness_th}.
 In Section~\ref{CptLog_ss}, we state a log enhancement of the Gromov compactness theorem.
-We prove the main result in Section~\ref{CptLogSmooth_ss}.
+Proof of the main result is done in multiple steps in Sections~ \ref{LocalTh_ss} and \ref{CptLogSmooth_ss}.
 The main step of the proof is Proposition~\ref{VertexOrder_prp} that compares the limiting behavior of the rescaling and gluing parameters.
-We finish this paper with the proof of Proposition~\ref{VertexOrder_prp} in Section~\ref{LocalTh_ss}.\\
+In the case of smooth divisors, we compare the relative and the log compactifications of the same combinatorial type in Section~\ref{RelToRel_ss}.
+We review the construction of relative compactification in Section~\ref{RelComp_ss}.
+In Section~\ref{EXDim_ss}, we outline a Fredholm set up for studying the deformation theory of log $J$-holomorphic maps and make some conclusions.
+This setup is extended to perturbed log maps and discussed in details in \cite{FT2}.
+In Section~\ref{Gluing_ss}, we explicitly describe the space of gluing parameters of any fixed type $\Gamma$ and identify it with an explicit affine toric variety. \\